netbox-community/netbox-operator/README.md

 # netbox-operator

+**Disclaimer:** This project is currently under development and may change rapidly, including breaking changes.
+Use with caution in production environments.

 NetBox Operator extends the Kubernetes API by allowing users to manage NetBox resources – such as IP addresses and prefixes – directly through Kubernetes.
 This integration brings Kubernetes-native features like reconciliation, ensuring that network configurations are maintained automatically, thereby improving both efficiency and reliability.

 <div align=center>